 How should I plan for driving a long distance?

-- Don't drive for more than 8 hours in a day
+- Don't drive for more than eight hours in a day

-- Take regular fifteen minute breaks in journeys over three hours
+- Take regular breaks on journeys over three hours

 - Aim to stop every two hours or so, especially if you're not used to driving long distances